 This bill is sponsored by Senators Kirsten Gillibrand (D-NY) and Tom Cotton (R-AR) and by Congressman Jerry Nadler (D-NY) and Congresswoman Jaime Herrera Beutler (R-WA).
 It is supported by the American Council of Life Insurers and a wide array of kidney and transplant organizations.
-Identical legislation in the 116th Congress was cosponsored by 100 Representatives and 26 Senators, and we are confident of obtaining even more bipartisan support for this year's legislation.
+The bill is bipartisan, non-controversial, and cost neutral.